Insights

 #3 Unpack the Turning Points

-Identify and unpack the turning points of your story: the moments of realization, learning, or growth.
-Centering your story around these critical points makes it much easier to write, craft, and deliver an engaging, exciting story.
+Identify and unpack the turning points inside your story: the moments of realization, learning, or growth.
+Centering your story around these critical points makes it much easier to write, craft, and deliver an engaging, exciting speech.

 To determine the most powerful turning point in your story, ask yourself: At what point did my thinking change and lead to a behavioral change?
 When did I realize that thing that helped me get the desired result?

-AJ Harper, multi-award-winning author and HEROIC’s Book Business Thought Leader, shares a story of deciding to become a writer, despite her school teacher's comment that she’d have “a one-in-a-million chance.”
+AJ Harper, multi-award-winning author and HEROIC’s Lead Writing Faculty, shares a story of deciding to become a writer despite her schoolteacher's comment that she’d have “a one-in-a-million chance.”

-However, instead of starting her story when she was given her first typewriter or after writing her first short story, she starts the story at the turning point: one morning in her mom’s car as she explained that she actually did have a chance to become a writer.
-Her story is one of hope that shows aspiring writers they, too, have a chance to succeed; and it’s not a one-in-a-million chance, it’s one far greater.
+However, instead of starting her story when she was given her first typewriter or wrote her first play, she begins at the turning point: waiting in her mom Nicki’s car for it to warm up one frigid Minnesota winter morning as Nicki explained that AJ actually did have a chance to become a writer.
+Her story centers hope.
+It shows aspiring writers that they too have a chance to succeed, and that theirs is not a one-in-a-million chance, but far more likely.

-Focus on the turning point, the discovery, and tell it in an engaging way that they can relate to.
-And you don’t have to explain everything too explicitly.
-Through beats, expressions, and emphasis, you can let your audience draw their own conclusions and connect to your story.
-When your audience can see themselves in your story, it will powerfully captivate, inspire, and teach them.
+Focus on the turning point, the discovery, and tell it in an engaging way your audience can relate to.
+You don’t have to be too explicit.
+Through beats, expressions, movement, and emphasis, you can let your audience draw their own conclusions, which will connect them more closely with your story.

 X Mark icon